City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Jim Grimsley, May 2022

 This story explores the electric, dangerous, sometimes tender but always powerful love between two very different boys.
 Ages 16–up.

 Something Happened to My Dad: A Story About Immigration and Family Separation

-How Carmen, her family, and community cope when her father, an undocumented immigrant from Mexico, is detained and legal proceedings slowly unfold.
-Ages 4-8.
+This story explores how Carmen, her family, and their community cope when Carmen’s father, an undocumented immigrant from Mexico, is detained and legal proceedings slowly unfold.
+Ages 4–8.

 M.J.
 Fievre, Dec.

-Mind-strengthening practices to teach Black boys how to stay empowered despite what life throws at them; includes prompts for boys to reflect and divulge what they’re feeling on a deeper level.
-Ages 12-18.
+A collection of mind-strengthening practices geared toward teaching Black boys how to stay empowered despite what life throws at them; includes prompts for boys to reflect and divulge what they’re feeling on a deeper level.
+Ages 12–18.

 Opal Lee and What It Means to Be Free: The True Story of the Grandmother of Juneteenth